 Since it’s 2009 inception, ISSF and it’s participants have committed to a number of actions aimed at ensuring long term sustainability of tuna including: agreement to traceability standards from capture to plate; not sourcing tuna caught using large scale drift nets or from IUU fishing; sourcing from boats with unique vessel identifiers; funding and supporting a multitude of sea turtle conservation projects; funding at-sea research programs to mitigate bycatch in purse seine fishing.
 The ISSF commitments are science based conservation resolutions and recommendations for fishers and vessel owners and they are supported by the purchasing policies of the ISSF member companies.
 Click here for a full list and description of conservation commitments.

 The credibility of ISSF and its members’ commitments are contingent upon member company transparency and compliance with ISSF resolutions.
 A critical component in demonstrating transparency and compliance with ISSF resolutions is the third party audit of member companies.
 These audits are conducted by MRAG-Americas and evaluate company performance in meeting ISSF resolutions in a number of critical areas.
-Bumble Bee Seafood’s audit results were outstanding with only three minor non-conformances of administrative nature noted.
+Bumble Bee Seafood’s audit results were outstanding with no non-conformances noted.
 We believe this is representative of our concerted efforts to ensure all products reaching the market comply with ISSF commitments, we are proud of our results and we will continue to drive to maintain the highest standard!
 Click here to view our audit report: Bumble Bee 2016 ISSF Audit.

 For more information about ISSF and their proactive initiatives, please visit www.iss-foundation.org.